plotdefarine/PlayFabAPI---Mordhau/README.md

 ## Configuration – `config.ini`

 The `config.ini` file centralizes all essential configuration.
-It is divided into four sections:
+It is divided into six sections:

 ```ini
 [database]